ryanmcadie/yt-stats-tracker/README.md

 1. Clone the repository
 2. Create and activate a virtual environment
 3. Install dependencies
-4. Copy `.env.example` to `.env`
-5. Add your YouTube API key
+4. Add your YouTube API key
-6. Run the app
+5. Run the app